-There is no doubt that electricity is a serious workplace hazard.
+Electrical safety training, training workers to work safely with and around electrical hazards , is important because electricity is a serious workplace hazard.
 According to the Census of Fatal Occupational Injuries, exposure to electricity was the cause of 154 work-related fatalities in 2016.
-This is why OSHA requires organizations to take measures such, as safety training, to protect workers from electrocution, shocks, arc flash, explosions, and fires.
+Due to the dangers of electricity, OSHA requires organizations to safely train workers to protect them from electrocution, shocks, arc flash, explosions, and fires.

 As outlined in OSHA’s electrical safety standards, affected workplaces must offer comprehensive safety training on the best work practices when around electrical hazards.